top of page

 Art Therapy for Children, Teenagers, and Adults

-Goal: To expand our awareness by breathing deeply, slowly, and gently while allowing ourselves to take note of the sensations and space around us.
-This meditation encourages us to pay attention to our breath, body posture, and surroundings and increase awareness of the present moment.
-The results are a calmer mind and the tools to be able to pause before we react.
+Embark on a transformative journey of self-awareness, as we embrace the art of deep, slow, and gentle breathing, while attuning ourselves to the sensations and space around us.
+This meditation serves as an invitation to observe our breath, body posture, and surroundings, fostering an amplified awareness of the present moment.
+Daily meditation may result in a calmer mind and the tools to be able to pause before reacting, empowering us to navigate life with newfound tranquility and poise.

-Notice the the effect of your breath on the rise and fall of your stomach, chest and shoulders.
-Notice the air that flows in and out of your nostrils.
+Embrace the Breath's Rhythm: Observe the rhythm of your breath, noting how it orchestrates the rise and fall of your stomach, chest, and shoulders.
+Feel the gentle air as it glides in and out of your nostrils.

 Note: It is the nature of the mind to wander and so your thoughts will inevitably move away from your breath.
 This is ok.
 When you notice your mind has moved away simply label your thoughts as “thoughts” and then gently bring your attention back to your breath.
 Let these "thoughts" pass like a cloud in the sky or car on the road.
 The practice is not in the clearing of your mind, the practice is in the coming back to your breath.